dandre-benoit/bid-calc-tool/README.md

 - Transition animation
 - Message while querying the result
 - Error message when the vehicule price is under or equal to zero
-- A debounce of 500ms used to prevent spaming the backend while typing the vehicule price
+- Use of a debounce of 500ms to prevent spaming the backend while typing the vehicule price

 ## Documentation
 - [Project Setup](./docs/setup/index.md)